grid-line

 As a visual medium, Instagram is the perfect match for beauty brands to connect with their audiences.
 The interactive nature of Instagram plays a key role in building a trusting, loyal following.
 In fact, brands report that influencer marketing is more effective than direct mail.

-Influencer Susan Yara launched her own cosmetics brand Naturium.
-The brand gets over 110,000 monthly searches, up 8,600% from 5 years ago.
+Influencer Susan Yara launched her own cosmetics brand, Naturium.
+The brand gets over 110,000 monthly searches, up 1,900% from 5 years ago.

-Kylie Cosmetics is the most followed beauty brand on Instagram, with over 25 million followers (Trackalytics)
+Kylie Cosmetics is the most followed beauty brand on Instagram, with around 25 million followers (Trackalytics)

 While established corporations lead the pack in global sales, up-and-coming brands are dominating social media.
-Kylie Jenner’s cosmetics brand has had a tidal wave of impact on Instagram, while her personal account has over 300 million followers.
+Kylie Jenner’s cosmetics brand has had a tidal wave of impact on Instagram, while her personal account has approximately 392 million followers.

 Beauty eCommerce and Technology Statistics